ethereum/execution-apis/specs/required_block_state.md

 and recent block hashes.

 ### Notation
-Code snippets appearing in `this style` are to be interpreted as Python 3 psuedocode.
+Code snippets appearing in `this style` are to be interpreted as Python 3 pseudocode.
 The style of the document is intended to be readable by those familiar with the Ethereum consensus [https://github.com/ethereum/consensus-specs](https://github.com/ethereum/consensus-specs) and Simple Serialize (SSZ) ([https://github.com/ethereum/consensus-specs/blob/dev/ssz/simple-serialize.md](https://github.com/ethereum/consensus-specs/blob/dev/ssz/simple-serialize.md))